topics-sparta/topics-repo/PRD.md

 Many individuals struggle to track their nutritional intake effectively, leading to challenges in meeting dietary goals or addressing health concerns.

 **Target Audience:**
-- Individuals striving to manage their weight.
+- Individuals striving to control their weight.
 - People with specific health conditions requiring dietary monitoring.
+- Individuals looking to bulk / cut weight

 **Occurrence of the Issue:**
 This problem is experienced daily by individuals who are conscious about their health or have specific dietary requirements.